overhangio/openedx-scorm-xblock/README.rst

         "STORAGE_FUNC": "my.custom.storage.module.get_scorm_storage_function",
     }

-Note that the SCORM XBlock comes with S3 storage support out of the box.
+Note that the SCORM XBlock comes with extended S3 storage support out of the box.
 See the following section:

 S3 storage
 ~~~~~~~~~~

-The SCORM XBlock may be configured to proxy static SCORM assets stored in either public or private S3 buckets.
+The SCORM XBlock will serve static assets from S3 if it is configured as the default storage for Open edX.

-To configure S3 storage, add the following to your LMS and CMS settings
+However, to configure S3 storage specific to scorm xblock, add the following to your LMS and CMS settings

 .. code-block:: python